 Heidi does some double-checking to make sure nothing has changed with our reservation.
 No problems there, and we know our track number, so we relax on the floor next to the hundreds of other passengers.
 I strike up a conversation with a fellow traveller who happens to be American.
 He works half the year for the U.S. Forestry Service, and the rest of the year he travels.
 That sounds like a pretty nice gig!

 I see a number of people starting to migrate to the train, and as it’s getting close to 7, it’s probably a good time for us to get on board.
 Woo hoo!
 We find our seats, and it’s a “typical” train layout where there is a bench facing forward and a bench facing backwards, and the benches are on each side of the train.
 Along the aisle are the luggage stands.
 As we’re getting seated we’re all trying to figure out how the whole bed thing works.
-Lars and Anya explore the train, and Anya comes back and announces that the toilet empties out onto the tracks.
+Our kids went to explore the train, and our daughter came back to announce that the toilet empties out onto the tracks.
 It’s just an open hole.
 Eww!
 That would make walking on tracks a very unhygienic endeavor.

 With the seating arrangements all squared away, we meet our neighbors who are a Canadian family of four traveling for a year.
 Wow!
 Sound familiar?
 The Turners (Paul, Jennifer, Elizabeth, and Jack) are a great bunch, and we’re comparing notes about all of the places travelled, and the places to be travelled.
 It turns out both families are trying to make the former a bigger list. 🙂

 It’s funny, but when you’re talking travel with other like-minded families, the time just flies, and before you know it, it’s time for the beds to be made.
 The porter/bed guy come over, and gets to work.
 There is a special tool which he uses to release the top bunk, which contains the mattresses for both the bunks.
 Very clever.
 He gets the beds put together with sheets and pillows in about 4 minutes.